 The practitioner has the right, upon request, to be informed of the status of their credentialing/recredentialing application.
+The practitioner, upon request, will be notified of the status of their application either verbally or in writing by a Credentialing Department staff member.
 This update will verify documents received in support of the practitioner's application and pending requests required for the completion of the credentialing process.
 Specific information/comments made by peer references or other information protected by law will not be discussed with the practitioner.